Questions?

 And don't think you need to have permanent wall space in order to use this- you can always paint this onto a large board or other object to create your own portable surface.

 Of course, the viewing quality won't be the same as an actual movie screen, but for basic needs, this is a great option.
 A normal projection screen in that size would cost hundreds just to ship alone and requires multiple people to install.
-Screen Paint allows 1 person to use 1 gallon of paint and 1 roller to create an immersive projection experience.
+Screen paint allows 1 person to use 1 gallon of paint and 1 roller to create an immersive projection experience.

 Featured